TomerEven/Pocket_Dictionary/README.md

     primaryClass={cs.DS}
 }
 ```
-See https://arxiv.org/pdf/1911.05060.pdf page 12, for a single page explanation on Pocket Dictionary, that is self-contained, and includes drawings.
+See https://arxiv.org/pdf/1911.05060.pdf page 12, for pd single page explanation on Pocket Dictionary, that is self-contained, and includes drawings.

 ## How to install and compile
 ```bash